 A frozen septic system can cause a lot of issues that are costly to repair and unpleasant to deal with.
-If an issue does occur, there are ways to fix it though!
-Here are some ways to deal with a frozen septic system.
+If an issue does occur, there are ways to fix it!
+Here are some ways to deal with a frozen septic tank or system.

-Critical freezing more often occurs in the line that leads from the septic tank to the drainage area (field, mound, etc), this is called the ‘delivery line’.
+Critical freezing more often occurs in the line that leads from the septic tank to the drainage area (field, mound, etc) – this is called the ‘delivery line’.
 This line is intended to always be clear, as any water that remains in the pipe during the cold winter months can freeze solid, blocking the wastewater delivery.

 Two Main Causes of a Frozen Delivery Line

 If the delivery line has a droop in it, commonly called a ‘saddled’ line (it looks like a saddle), this can cause your line to freeze.
 Delivery lines are designed to be a direct slope, either up or down, towards the drainage area.
 This intended slope keeps the line clear of standing water.
-If the line has a saddle, the water will remain trapped in the lowered area and when the surrounding soil is below freezing temperature it turns into solid ice.
+If the line has a saddle, the water will remain trapped in the lowered area, and when the surrounding soil is below freezing temperature, it turns into solid ice.